- Senior Management Team

 Harold Love was born and raised in Evanston, Illinois.
 Although he calls the Bay Area in home, he considers himself a Midwesterner at heart.
 He received his Bachelor of Arts degree in Psychology from Southern Illinois University at Carbondale and his Masters of Science degree in Human Services Administration from Springfield University.
 Harold has been working in human services for more than 25 years, with 11 years dedicated to Boys & Girls Clubs of San Francisco.
 As a member of BGCSF’s Executive Team, Harold has overseen operations at Sunnydale Clubhouse, Visitacion Valley Clubhouse, Ernest Ingold Clubhouse (now Don Fisher Clubhouse), Tenderloin Clubhouse, and Willie Mays Boys & Girls Club at Hunters Point, and managed Camp Mendocino for two seasons.
 He has also supervised program staff for Teen Services, Health & Fitness, Social Recreation, Art and Athletics, to name a few.
 In 2010, Harold was promoted to Senior Director of Operations and worked closely with the Vice President of Operations to strengthen the Club’s facilities and vehicle maintenance systems, risk management protocol, policy and procedural compliance, and approach to overall safety.
 When he is not working at the Club, Harold enjoys spending time with his spouse, listening to hip hop music and playing golf.

-As Controller for Boys & Girls Clubs of San Francisco, Heidi oversees all finance-related activities throughout the organization, including reporting, financial analysis, compliance and audit preparation.
+As Vice President of Finance for Boys & Girls Clubs of San Francisco, Heidi oversees all finance-related activities throughout the organization, including reporting, financial analysis, compliance and audit preparation.
 Heidi has nearly two decades of experience working for Boys & Girls Clubs of San Francisco.
 In her former role as an audit manager for CPA firm Lautze & Lautze, Heidi led the outside audit of BGCSF in 1997 through 2007.
 After leaving the firm in 2007, Heidi built an independent CPA practice serving numerous non-profit organizations in the Bay Area, including BGCSF.
 Throughout the years, Heidi has built a broad knowledge of finance and accounting challenges facing nonprofits today.
 Since August 2013, she has been applying this expertise at BGCSF in her current role as Controller for the organization.

 Jackie Lagomarsino joined Boys and Girls Clubs of San Francisco in June 2016.
 As Senior Director of Human Resources, Jackie is responsible for implementing and managing high quality human resources program and services.
 Jackie has more than 20 years of progressive Human Resources experience.
 In addition to having a bachelor’s degree in Business Accounting, Jackie is a certified PHR (Professional in Human Resources) through the Human Resources Certification Institute and CP (Certified Professional) though the Society for Human Resources Management.
 In her previous role, Jackie served as Controller for many years.
 This experience gives her a broad understanding of Human Resources around budgets, financial responsibility and the need for collaboration between Human Resources and Finance.
 Specifically, Jackie knows and understands employee relations, employment law, compensation, benefits and strategic planning, to name a few.
 Jackie has previously partnered and assisted management through organizational development.
 In her role with BGCSF, she will partner with the Executive Team to develop hiring strategies while continuing to build a strong culture where managers and employees feel ownership and accountability for themselves and our teams.